samblenny/ocfpga/README.md

 In general, files in this repository mostly fit into four categories:

-1. My **MIT or CC-BY-SA-4.0** stuff: lab notes that may include code snippets
+1. My "**MIT OR CC-BY-SA-4.0**" stuff: lab notes that may include code snippets

-2. My **MIT** stuff: source code, documentation, build files, and prebuilt binaries for software, such as firmware to run on an RV32 CPU
+2. My "**MIT**" stuff: source code, documentation, build files, and prebuilt binaries for software, such as firmware to run on an RV32 CPU

-3. My **CERN-OHL-P-2.0** stuff: source code, documentation, build files, and prebuilt binaries for hardware design specifications, such as gateware to configure an FPGA
+3. My "**CERN-OHL-P-2.0**" stuff: source code, documentation, build files, and prebuilt binaries for hardware design specifications, such as gateware to configure an FPGA